Princess Maker 2: Release

 The game was first released for the PC-9801 personal computer.
 By September 1993, the game had sold 30,000 copies and the company had received 10,000 letters from fans.
 An English language version of the game for DOS was completed but was cancelled in 1996.
 The version was completed and review copies had been sent out to magazines, however the company producing the English port, IntraCorp, went bankrupt.
 That version was then subsequently leaked onto the internet, and was sometimes referred to as abandonware.
-It had later been released for multiple personal computers including the FM Towns, Macintosh, Windows 3.1, Windows 95, Windows Me, as well as many home consoles like the 3DO, Pc engine, Sega Saturn, and PlayStation 2.
+It had later been released for multiple personal computers including the FM Towns, Macintosh, Windows 3.1, Windows 95, Windows Me, as well as many home consoles like the 3DO, PC Engine, Sega Saturn, and PlayStation 2.

-In 2001, the first two games in the Princess Maker series were released for the Sega Dreamcast titled Princess Maker Collection.
+In 2001, the second and third games in the Princess Maker series were released for the Sega Dreamcast on a compilation titled Princess Maker Collection.
 It was ported to Japanese mobile phones in 2005.
 Along with the original Princess Maker 1, Princess Maker 2 has received a newer "refined" remake for Windows.
 The graphics are redrawn sound quality of the game have been changed, along with various other elements.
 Princess Maker 2 Refine was released via Steam in Fall 2016, published by Korean publisher CFK.
 This version has the option for English, Chinese, Japanese, and Korean language options.

+Remaster

+is a remaster of Refine released for the Nintendo Switch and Steam on July 11, 2024, and later the PS4 and PS5 on August 8, 2024 with physical copies for the Switch and PS5 released on December 21, 2024 to celebrate the franchise's 30th year anniversary.
+This remaster features most of the same content as the above since one in game item and two endings were taken out of the PS4 and PS5 while the Switch and Steam versions remain untouched.
+An opening movie produced by Yonago GAINAX has been added.
+The animation, which was made by a team led by Takami, allows new players to get a sense of what a future raising their “daughter” is going to be like.
+Graphics have been redrawn by Takami also in a style that closely resembles the original PC-9801 version.
+Additionally, the game is upscaled to high resolution for modern games consoles and PCs.